jlm8965/Python_Practice/README.md

 ﻿# Welcome to Python_Practice!

 ### Check out my code as I work my way through the "Python for Everybody" Specialization via Coursera!
-This Specialization is taught through the University of Michigan.
+This Specialization is taught by Professor Charles Russell Severance, a Clinical Associate Professor at the University of Michigan School of Information.

 ### This Specialization contains five individual courses:
 1. ### Programming for Everybody (Getting started with Python)